calblueprint/bluebase/README.md

 **[Cal Blueprint](http://www.calblueprint.org/)** is a student-run UC Berkeley organization devoted to matching the skills of its members to our desire to see social good enacted in our community.
 Each semester, teams of 4-5 students work closely with a non-profit to bring technological solutions to the problems they face every day.

 ## Credits
-bluebase was based on thoughtbot's [suspenders](https://github.com/thoughtbot/suspenders)
+Bluebase is a fork of thoughtbot's [suspenders](https://github.com/thoughtbot/suspenders)

 ## License